Overview of research by our Chief Scientist

 The Met Office is a science-led organisation and our success in weather forecasting and climate prediction depends, critically, on having a world-class research programme.

 This is partly because climate change is now widely accepted and there is a rapidly increasing realisation that it will affect every person in the world profoundly - either directly or indirectly.

 We need to be at the cutting edge so we can provide an increasingly accurate and reliable service across all sectors that are vulnerable to the effects of adverse weather, ocean and climatic conditions - now or in the future.

 Our role as an integrator and facilitator of weather and climate modelling, research and prediction - within the UK academic sector and, increasingly, at an international level - is very important to us.
-The Joint Weather and Climate Research Programme with the UK Natural Environment Research Council (NERC) is already an integral part of our research programme.
+The JWCRP with the UK Natural Environment Research Council (NERC) is already an integral part of our research programme.

 Going forward, building stronger partnerships is at the core of our science strategy, and this section of our website is a vital part of communicating our science to those who work alongside us.

 Our science strategy